 Pottery For the Joy Of It!

 LOVE this time of year!
-This will be my 4th year participating in the Stanislaus Artist Open Studio Tour (April 22-23, 2017) and I still get just as excited as if it were my first time!
+April is the Stanislaus Artist Open Studio Tour and I still get just as excited as if it were my first time!
 As I gear up to receive visitors, I find myself reflecting on what people would like to experience in my studio.

 During the tour I’ll share the pottery making process, throw on the pottery wheel and create a mosaic “guestbook” with all the names of my visitors.
 Sometimes I’ll answer technical questions from first timers and the more experienced art seekers will inadvertently ask the same question, ‘Why do you call yourself “Hobby Potter”?